 When you Google specific words, a mix of information including location, search history, time of day, and context is analyzed to present you with a list of results.
 Brands can’t take advantage of this AI, but instead can create content that Google considers valuable.
 This is because Google’s AI, Rank Brain, isn’t an algorithm you can just throw keywords at.
 It’s learning to read on-site content and queries just like a human.
 The results Google presents are the best answers to a user’s question.
 Voice queries from personal AIs such as Google Home, Amazon Echo, and the just-announced Apple HomePod are also being analyzed through Google.

 Our Wpromote SEO experts believe that understanding how machine learning analyzes these voice queries will be the next trend for digital marketers to focus on.
 If you’re curious about how your brand can work with artificial intelligence, let us know.
-Here at Wpromote, we are The Challenger Agency, and we can help you get a better understanding of how artificial intelligence is changing the digital marketing game.
+We can help you get a better understanding of how artificial intelligence is changing the digital marketing game.
 Are you ready?